LIGHTHOUSE CLI

 - treat Git repositories as the source of truth for content

-- emit deterministic Jekyll-ready Markdown with explicit permalinks
+- emit deterministic Jekyll-ready content with explicit permalinks

 - deploy through atomic release-directory symlink swaps